Are you looking for the best call to action examples that will inspire your customers to take action?

 Begin Your CTA With a Strong Command Verb

 Believe it or not, people like to be told what to do.
-We have so much going on in our everyday lives that it’s sometimes nice to have a clear, specific task to follow that doesn’t require decision-making skills.
+However, it would be best to strive for conciseness and clarity when telling customers what to do.
+After all, humans have so much going on in their everyday lives that it’s better to have a straightforward, specific task to follow.

 So your call to action isn’t the time to dance around what you want.
-Be straightforward and begin your CTA with a command verb.
+Instead, be straightforward and begin your CTA with a command verb.

 For example, which of these calls to action is more likely to get clicks: